krishnan-mani/the-cf-workshop/doc/kata-1/HOW-TO.md

 Story 1: Deploy web application to an EC2 instance

+- (optional) You may choose to fork this repository into your account and clone either this repository or your fork locally
 - Create a first template (using either YAML or JSON formats)

 ```
+$ mkdir templates
 $ touch templates/template.yaml
 # Edit the template using your favourite text editor to implement the first story

 ```

-- Create the stack using the template
+- Create the stack using the template.
+Repeat the actions below as needed to create the stack successfully.

 ```
 # Create the stack